uoe-dlam/ed-lti/README.md

 Note: It is very possible that this plugin will work with earlier versions of WordPress, but it has only been tested on the above.

-## Installation
+## Installation and Configuration

+### WordPress

-Copy the ed-lti folder to the plugins folder.
+1. Copy the ed-lti folder to the plugins folder.

-Activate the plugin on the plugins page in WordPress admin (Network Admin -> Plugins).
+2. Activate the plugin on the plugins page in WordPress admin (Network Admin -> Plugins).

-Once this is done, you should see two new menu items in the network admin settings screen (Network Admin -> Settings) : LTI Consumer Keys and LTI Settings.
+Once this is done, you should see two new menu items in the Network Admin settings screen (Network Admin -> Settings) : LTI Consumer Keys and LTI Settings.

 Add a consumer key for your VLE(s) (Network Admin -> Settings -> LTI Consumer Keys).
 This includes entering a name, key and password.
 You should also check the enabled checkbox to activate your key.
 Make a note of the key and password, as they will be needed when you create an LTI tool in your VLE.